CloudLabsAI-Azure/SQL-database-in-Microsoft-Fabric/Workshop_Exercises/05 - Exploring GraphQL API Endpoints in Microsoft Fabric.md

     - Generate GraphQL endpoints from a SQL Database for flexible querying.
     - Integrate GraphQL endpoints into a web application for dynamic and efficient data access.

     With these skills, you can now build and integrate GraphQL APIs to create more responsive applications!
-You are ready to move on to the next exercise: [RAG Implementation with Azure OpenAI](https://github.com/dreamdemos-ms/Fabcon_Workshop/blob/main/Workshop_Exercises/06-%20RAG%20Implementation%20with%20Azure%20OpenAI.md)
+You are ready to move on to the next exercise: RAG Implementation with Azure OpenAI.